Anuken/Mindustry/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-Do not make a new issue for feature request.
-Instead, post your feature request in #545.
+Do not make a new issue for feature requests.
+Instead, post it in #545.